maeslopezortiz/Gene-co-expression-network-analysis/README.md

 ```sh
 rm *.sam
 ```
-The output files that we will use for the transcripts quantification are the sortes bam files.
+The output files that we will use for the transcript quantification are the sorted bam files.

 e. g. **SRR26729830noncanonicalAligned.toTranscriptome.out.bam**